Vakiyama/comm-docs/docs/useRepo.md

 !!! warning
     ```.gitignore``` is often used in order to keep our secrets, such as passwords and
-    sensitive information secure by not adding them to Github.
+    sensitive information secure by not adding them to GitHub.
 This is especially imporant
     when using a public repository, where anyone could see your notes.

 In most cases, you'd like to push everything in your repository.